 The Most Haunted Castle Hotels You Can Stay In

-We all like a good ghost story by the fire before bed time.
-We asked our customers to list the best castles for ghostly experiences or stories they come across during their stay and you can book all of these on booking.com.
-We have added a few details of the spirits that frequent these buildings!
+We all like a good ghost story by the fire before bedtime.
+We asked our customers to list the ghost stories they came across during their castle stays, which you can read about below.
+You can book all of the featured castles on booking.com by following the links.

 Castle Leslie, County Monaghan, Ireland